Cystic fibrosis: Pathophysiology

 The CFTR protein is a channel protein that controls the flow of H_{2}O and Cl^{−} ions in and out of cells inside the lungs.
-When the CFTR protein is working correctly, ions freely flow in and out of the cells.
-However, when the CFTR protein is malfunctioning, these ions cannot flow out of the cell due to a blocked channel.
+When the CFTR protein is working correctly (1), ions freely flow in and out of the cells.
+However, when the CFTR protein is malfunctioning (2), these ions cannot flow out of the cell due to a blocked channel.
 This causes cystic fibrosis, characterized by the buildup of thick mucus in the lungs.

 The CFTR gene regulates the transport of salts and water through cell membranes, providing instructions for creating a pathway that allows the passage of chloride ions.
 A mutation in the CFTR gene can impair the normal function of chloride channels, leading to abnormal transport of chloride ions and water, resulting in the formation of thick and abnormal mucus.

 In the pancreatic duct, chloride transport occurs through the voltage-gated chloride channels influenced by CFTR (Cystic Fibrosis transmembrane conductance regulator).
 These channels are localised in the apical membrane of epithelial cells in the pancreatic duct.

 Several mutations in the CFTR gene can occur, and different mutations cause different defects in the CFTR protein, sometimes causing a milder or more severe disease.
 These protein defects are also targets for drugs which can sometimes restore their function. ΔF508-CFTR gene mutation, which occurs in >90% of patients in the U.S., creates a protein that does not fold normally and is not appropriately transported to the cell membrane, resulting in its degradation.

 Other mutations result in proteins that are too short (truncated) because production is ended prematurely.
 Other mutations produce proteins that do not use energy (in the form of ATP) normally, do not allow chloride, iodide, and thiocyanate to cross the membrane appropriately, and degrade faster than normal.
 Mutations may also lead to fewer copies of the CFTR protein being produced.

 The protein created by this gene is anchored to the outer membrane of cells in the sweat glands, lungs, pancreas, and all other remaining exocrine glands in the body.
 The protein spans this membrane and acts as a channel connecting the inner part of the cell (cytoplasm) to the surrounding fluid.
 This channel is primarily responsible for controlling the movement of halide anions from inside to outside of the cell; however, in the sweat ducts, it facilitates the movement of chloride from the sweat duct into the cytoplasm.
 When the CFTR protein does not resorb ions in sweat ducts, chloride, and thiocyanate released from sweat glands are trapped inside the ducts and pumped to the skin.

+When CFTR function is impaired in the sweat ducts, chloride reabsorption is reduced, resulting in abnormally high concentrations of chloride (and secondarily sodium) in sweat, which forms the basis of the diagnostic sweat chloride test.